cheeseandpepper/voting_app/README.md

  - Results are in the format of name | count
  - User can vote only once
  - User can choose existing candidate or add a new (adding a new constitutes a vote)
+ - 10 Users are seeded, 0-9 with email address user0@example.com and zip code 00000.
+Repeat pattern for each user.

 ## Setup